Fatigue during menstruation: how can you get back into shape?

-periods brings its own set of symptoms: between cramps, headaches and bloating, fatigue can also handicap women's daily lives.
+Menstruation brings its own set of symptoms: between cramps, headaches and bloating, fatigue can also handicap women's daily lives.
 Theintensity of symptoms and the symptoms themselves vary from woman to woman.
 While it's normal to feel tired before or during menstruation, there are solutions to help you cope better.
-We tell you all about them in this article!
+We tell you about them in this article!

-A significant and rapid drop in hormone levels
+A sharp, rapid drop in hormone levels

-An iron or vitamin deficiency
+Iron or vitamin deficiency

 Restless, disturbed sleep

-Fatigue before periods is not inevitable: there are solutions to help you regain yourenergy and live better during this period.
+Pre-menstrual fatigue is not inevitable: there are solutions to help you regain yourenergy and live better during this period.
 Remember that this is just one phase in your cycle.
 Accept your fatigue and give yourself the time you need to rest, without being too demanding on yourself or your health.

 A healthy, complete diet

-Invest in dietary supplements
+Take dietary supplements too

 Regular, fun sports activities

-Contrary to what you might think,physical activity is actually a good way to reduce fatigue during periods.
-Sport helps to reduce and prevent premenstrual syndrome disorders such as bloating, stomach aches, pain and, of course, fatigue.
+Contrary to what you might think,physical activity is actually a good way to reduce fatigue during menstruation.
+Sport helps reduce and prevent premenstrual syndrome disorders such as bloating, stomach aches, pain and, of course, fatigue.
 Physical activity releases endorphins (the happiness hormone), which regulate mood and reduceanxiety, stress and fatigue.
 If you also suffer frominsomnia around the time of your period, physical exercise will help you sleep better.

 Take time to relax and think about yourself!